 20+ practice questions focused on Designing highly scalable, available, and reliable cloud-native applications — one of the most tested topics on the Google Professional Cloud Developer exam.
 Each question includes a detailed explanation so you learn why the right answer is correct.

-Explanation: Option B is correct because it combines Cloud CDN for caching static content at edge locations worldwide, reducing latency for static assets, and deploys the dynamic API across multiple regions with global load balancing (using Google Cloud's global external HTTP(S) load balancer) to route users to the nearest healthy backend, minimizing latency for dynamic requests while ensuring high availability through regional redundancy.
+Explanation: It combines Cloud CDN for caching static content at edge locations worldwide, reducing latency for static assets, and deploys the dynamic API across multiple regions with global load balancing (using Google Cloud's global external HTTP(S) load balancer) to route users to the nearest healthy backend, minimizing latency for dynamic requests while ensuring high availability through regional redundancy.

 A team is migrating a monolithic application to a microservices architecture on Google Kubernetes Engine (GKE).
 They want to ensure that failures in one microservice do not cascade to others.
 Which design pattern should they implement?